About the course

 To complete the MSc in Surgical Science and Practice, you will need to:

-- attend the six compulsory modules in Oxford;
+- attend the six compulsory modules - five in Oxford, one online (Practice of Evidence-Based Health Care is taught online);

 - undertake and pass an assessed written assignment for each module; and

-- complete a dissertation on a topic founded on a work-based research project that will build on the material studied in the taught modules.
+- after attending all six modules, complete and pass an assessed dissertation on a topic founded on a work-based research project that will build on the material studied in the taught modules.

 Most students commencing this part-time programme are already in full-time employment.
 The MSc aims to prepare you for your future working life and to equip you for:

-- managing surgical units and leading surgical teams
+- managing surgical/healthcare units and leading surgical/healthcare team

 - undertaking surgical and clinical research